QUANTITATIVE APTITUDE QUESTIONS AND ANSWERS

 Ans: B

-19. The Panchayati Raj System was adopted
+19. The Panchayati Raj System was adopted to?

 (A) Make people aware of politics